 Self-Esteem Counseling and Resources

 Self-esteem is about how a person sees himself or herself, or a person’s opinion about the self.
-There are a few terms that are often used to mean roughly the same thing, including self-concept and self-worth.
-There are a lot of influences on a person’s self-esteem, such as your family of origin or events that have happened in your life.
-Also, having low self-esteem can have a negative influence on a person’s mood and actions.
+Sometimes people say self-concept or self-worth and mean the same thing.
+There are a lot of influences on a person’s self-esteem, such as how things were when you were growing up or events that have happened in your life.
+When you have low self-esteem, it can have a negative influence on your mood and on your actions.
 Self-esteem counseling is one of the areas that our counselors specialize in.

 The hardest work in building self-esteem is challenging deeply held beliefs about the self that erode self-worth and unconditional love for the self.
 Growth helps a person to build up self-esteem over time by learning, improving and having the sense of working towards being the best person you can be.